between 2019 and 2024

 As State Superintendent, a former educator, a parent, and a lifelong advocate for education, I assure you I am committed to continuing to improve education in Alabama.
-We are focused on innovative initiatives outlined in our strategic plan, Alabama Achieves, including the Alabama Literacy Act, Alabama Numeracy Act, STEM education, Career Technical Education, and workforce development.
+We are focused on innovative initiatives outlined in our strategic plan, Alabama Achieves, including the Alabama Literacy Act, STEM– with a focus on early mathematics, Career Technical Education, and workforce development.

 We remain committed to working with our elected officials, local school systems, educators, boards, advocates, and other parties to move education in Alabama forward.
 And, through the leadership of our Governor, State Board, and Legislature – we are making progress and can see results.

-Professional development opportunities for educators have expanded with Alabama being ranked top five in the nation for the number of new National Board Certified Teachers – and more than18,000 early childhood education teachers being trained on the science of reading and 97 teachers becoming Certified Academic Language Therapists (CALTs).
+Professional development opportunities for educators have expanded.
+Alabama is now ranked No. 7 in the nation with 3,116 National Board Certified Teachers.
+More than 10,000 early childhood education teachers being trained on the science of reading and 72 teachers becoming Certified Academic Language Therapists (CALTs).
+To support STEM, 191 teachers received computer science training and a new teacher in residence program was established to provide onsite support and has already impacted 685 classrooms during the pilot phase.

 At ALSDE, we are entrusted not only with the education of our students but with the future of our state – and we will continue to work diligently to improve education in Alabama.